FroeMic/at.frhlch.ios.tip/README.md

 ![Tip App Banner](tip_wallpaper.png)

-### Tip is small but efficient tip calculator for iOS.
+### Tip is a small but efficient tip calculator for iOS.

 Math can be hard and especially on the dinner table I want to spend my time differently.
 Since you made it all the way here, you probably think the same way — I give you a free and playful app to calculate your tips.